steveoro/goggles_db/README.md

 ```

-Also, _any other target DB_ can be prepared for local usage by copying a source dump to another target.
+_Any other target DB_ can be prepared for local usage by copying a source dump to another target.

-For example, if you need to work with the `development` environment, you can easily use the anonymized `test` image with:
+For example, if you need to work with the `development` environment, you can easily prepare it with the anonymized `test` image:

 ```bash
 $> rails app:db:rebuild from=test to=development
 ```

-(It will take some time depending of the dump size: sit back and relax...)
+(The execution will take some time depending of the dump size: sit back and relax...)

 ### From scratch

-A brand new DB image can be built by force-loading the SQL structure file after resetting the current DB and then running the factories for each entity you may need:
+A brand new DB image (for any environment) can be built by force-loading the SQL structure file after resetting the current DB and then running the factories for each entity you may need:

 ```bash
 $> rails db:reset